 * * *

 The promise of the digital medium is to democratize and equalize access to knowledge, which, like information, wants to be available to any person, anywhere (important for libraries).
 The potential of the digital medium, as we’ve already seen with other industries, is to create new ways of earning and generating revenue for content creators (important for publishers).
-The power of the digital medium is to detach knowledge from institutions, government entities, and most affluent urban areas and spread it to remote parts of the globe so that reading can more easily become an integral part of human existence regardless of a person’s location (crucial for readers).
+The power of the digital medium is to take the knowledge usually thought of ‘belonging’ to institutions, government entities, cultural circles, and most affluent urban areas and spread it to remote parts of the globe so that reading can more easily become an integral part of human existence regardless of a person’s location (crucial for readers).
 This is where the moral responsibility comes in.

-The main reason we have been slow to tap into the promise and potential of ebooks to deliver results for publishers and public libraries, I believe, has been our reluctance to take the necessary steps requiring us to transform within.
+The main reason we have been slow to tap into the promise and potential of ebooks to deliver results for publishers, libraries, and institutions of learning, I believe, has been our reluctance to take the necessary steps requiring us to transform within.
 In essence, we have ‘managed’ ebooks far more than we have ‘led’ with them.
 Managing, whether in private corporations like publishing houses or government institutions like libraries, means we need not make drastic changes to who we are as professionals and what we’ve done for centuries.
 Leading, on the other hand, requires us to get uncomfortable, take risks, and possibly be blamed for an experiment that fails.

 Ebooks require leadership above all because they are pointing us in the direction of unchartered territories.
 They were never meant to deliver predictable revenue as print books.
 Their environment simply doesn’t allow for it.
 But it allows for many other ways in which knowledge can be shared, an author can be discovered, and a book can leave a profound impact on the society.
 They also allow for many new ways in which a publisher can thrive financially and a library can stay relevant when its lights are turned off and its building is miles away from a person’s home.
 Best of all, they allow for many new ways in which our industry can join forces with other industries to make books and reading omnipresent, the same way movies are omnipresent in places like hotels, airplanes, etc.